The Power of Two-sided Recruitment in Two-sided Markets: Introduction

 We summarize prior results and our results in Table~\ref{table:results}.
-Our main result is \Cref{thm:main_str} which states that if we use a simple and prior-independent mechanism, namely Seller Trade Reduction (STR), then augmenting both sides of the market by a constant number of participants has at least as much GFT as the optimal allocation before augmentation, assuming that the buyers' distribution first-order stochastically dominates the sellers' distribution.
+Our first main result is \Cref{thm:main_str} which states that if we use a simple and prior-independent mechanism, namely Seller Trade Reduction (STR)\footnote{The STR mechanism was introduced by \cite{BabaioffGG20} and is a variant of the Trade Reduction mechanism \cite{McAfee92}.}, then augmenting both sides of the market by a constant number of participants has at least as much GFT as the optimal allocation before augmentation, assuming that the buyers' distribution first-order stochastically dominates the sellers' distribution.
+A formal definition of the mechanisms can be found in \Cref{sec:prelim}.

-The STR mechanism was introduced by \cite{BabaioffGG20} and is a variant of the Trade Reduction mechanism \cite{McAfee92}.
-Given the buyer's bids $b^{(1)} \geq \ldots \geq b^{(m)}$ and the seller's bids $s^{(1)} \leq \ldots \leq s^{(n)}$, let $r = \max\{ i \leq \min\{m ,n\} \,:\, b^{(i)} \geq s^{(i)} \}$.
-The welfare-maximizing allocation (called first best, which we denote by OPT) trades the $r$ highest-value buyers with the $r$ lowest-value sellers.
-We refer to the value $r$ as the \emph{optimal trade size}.
-The STR mechanism works as follows.
-For notation, let $s^{(n+1)} = \infty$.
-If $b^{(r)} \geq s^{(r+1)}$, the mechanism offers a price of $s_{r+1}$ to the $r$ highest-value buyers with the $r$ lowest-value sellers, resulting in a matching of size $r$.
-Otherwise, the $r-1$ highest-value buyers trade with the $r-1$ lowest-value sellers.
-Each traded buyer pays $b^{(r)}$ while each traded seller receives $s^{(r)}$.
-In the latter case, we say that the last trade is \emph{reduced}.

 [1]{

 }